-All IB courses must use the official IB course title or abbreviation identified in Appendix Q of the CEDARS Manual.
+All IB courses must use the official IB course title or abbreviation identified in Appendix Q of the CEDARS Manual on the CEDARS reporting site.
 If districts wish to also display their chosen course title, the district may include the official IB course title/abbreviation in brackets either before or after it.